pingel-org/axle/axle-docs/src/main/mdoc/RoadMap.md

 ## CICD

-* where are the svg files?
-  * use sbt-site's "mappings"?
-  * site-update.sh should be only a set of sbt commands

-* extend README or whatever to describe site structure
+* README.md and directory.conf to structure site
 * fix internal links

 * latest released version badge
 * set mdocVariables with latest released version
 * Timestamp / version to site footer

+* site-update.sh should be only a set of sbt commands (avoid moving png and svg files)

 * update google analytics
 * CNAME (www and root)